MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-surface-hub.md

 Deploy Microsoft Teams for Surface Hub
 ======================================

-Before you deploy Microsoft Teams for Microsoft Surface Hub, be sure you have met the hardware, operating system, and other requirements.
-For more information, see the [Microsoft Surface Hub admin guide](https://docs.microsoft.com/surface-hub/).
+Before you install Teams for Surface Hub, be sure to do the following:

+ □ Make sure hardware, operating system, and other requirements are met.
+For more information, see the [Microsoft Surface Hub admin guide](https://docs.microsoft.com/surface-hub/).<br>
+ □ Assign a Teams license to the Hub device account.

 > [!NOTE]
 > If you are transitioning from Skype for Business Online, you need to confirm that a Microsoft Teams license is assigned to the user.